You have a permit in Sweden – Asylum Repatriation grant

 If you have decided to move from Sweden, you can apply to the Swedish Migration Agency for a form of financial assistance known as a repatriation grant.

-If you were granted received a residence permit in Sweden based on grounds of protection, you can always choose to move back home when the situation changes or if the conditions in your country of origin improve.
+If you were granted a residence permit in Sweden based on grounds of protection, you can always choose to move back home when the situation changes or if the conditions in your country of origin improve.
 If you want to move from Sweden, you can apply for financial assistance from the Swedish Migration Agency, a so-called “repatriation grant”.

 Who can receive a repatriation grant?